 - Ballot Measures

 Prior to joining Nossaman in 2011, Ms. Maltbie was with a political law firm in California, where she advised corporations on state lobbying, gift, and ethics compliance.
-Additionally, she helped corporate clients adhere to state and local laws in implementing their electoral goals in California, Nevada, and several other states.
 During and after law school, Ms. Maltbie clerked in the Fair Political Practices Commission Legal Division, where she provided advice on compliance with the California Political Reform Act.
 She also coordinated two statewide hearings on the regulation of internet political activity.

-She also maintains close relationships with decision makers at the federal level from her work as a district aide and political advisor to U.S. Congresswoman Barbara Lee.
-She later worked as Communications Director to California Assembly member Sandré Swanson.
+Ms. Maltbie served as a political advisor to U.S. Congresswoman Barbara Lee, and Communications Director to California Assembly member Sandré Swanson.
 During the 2004 and 2006 election cycles, Ms. Maltbie worked on nationwide grassroots organizing efforts with progressive non-profits, developing and implementing campaigns in Kentucky, South Dakota, Louisiana, Georgia, and New Mexico.

 Ms. Maltbie was recently featured on Access Sacramento discussing the Impact of Super PACs in California on State and Local Elections.